elson21/System-Management/README.md

 # System Management

-This is a web application that allows a single user to claim a system, such as a PLC or inverter, to work on without the need to announce it to the team.
+System Management is a web application that allows users to **claim a system** (e.g. a PLC, inverter, or other shared machine) while they are working on it.
+This prevents conflicts and ensures teams always know which systems are in use.

+---

-### The Problem
+## The Problem

-When a software engineer wants to test their code on a physical machine, they must ensure that no one else is using the machine.
-At the same time, he needs to be sure that no other person will access the machine while working on it.
+When a software engineer wants to test their code on a physical machine, they must ensure that no one else is using it.
-Some teams use internal channels such as Teams, emails or excel spreadsheets for this purpose, while others simply talk to each other.
-These way have proven to be inneficient as it is easy to lose track of who is using which machine, especially as the team or organization grows.
+At the same time, they need to guarantee that no one else will access the machine during their session.

+Currently, teams often rely on ad-hoc solutions:
+- Posting in chat channels (Teams, Slack, etc.)
+- Sending emails
+- Maintaining Excel sheets
+- Or simply talking to each other

+These approaches are inefficient and error-prone.
+As teams and organizations grow, it becomes easy to lose track of **who is using which system**.

+---

-### The Solution
+## The Solution

-A web application with user authentication that enables users to lock a machine for a specified amount of time without the need to inform each person or a group of people.
-This way multiple departments will be aware at all times when a machine is not available and refrain from accessing it.
+System Management provides a centralized web application with:
+- **User authentication**
+- **System claiming/locking** for a set duration
+- **Organization- and department-level visibility**

+This ensures that:
+- Everyone knows when a system is in use
+- Users can confidently work without interruptions
+- Departments can coordinate access efficiently

+---

+## MVP (v0.1)
+- **User authentication**
+- **System information**